NeonStrawberry/Neons-Group/RULES.md

 12. **No NSFW**: <br/>
   Gooei wrote this rule originally, so I'm just going to quote him:
   > nsfw = ban(Permanent)

+Do not try to find holes that "allow" you to do things that you obviously sholdn't.
+Finding such a hole will result in you getting banned and me fixing it.